Salige Frau: Plant lore

 Another legend says a farmer heard voices near the Drava in the dead of winter, advising him to sow beans in the snow, which sprouted, then upon another advice, released the pigs on them, which fed on the seedlings, and yet the plant matured and provided a bounty of harvestable beans afterwards.
 (Note: Besides this tale (no. 3) are variants with this bean-planting instruction motif given as no. 5, no. 6.
-No. 6 is localized in Unterbergen (several such names occur in Carinthia), where the Salige Frauen are called by the Slovene name Žalk žané.
-NO. 6 is set in a place called Dragonerfelsen ("dragon rock") near .)
+No. 5 is localized in Unterbergen (several such names occur in Carinthia), where the Salige Frauen are called by the Slovene name Žalk žané.
+No. 6 is set in a place called Dragonerfelsen ("dragon rock") near Trixen.)
 The Salkweiber are known to capture young men and kiss him or have their way with him, but if one kept cracking the whip or sang, the noises they abhorred kept them at bay.

 A legend from the Vinschgau Valley in South Tyrol claims she introduced the buckwheat, a heretofore unknown crop in the region, during a year struck with severe drought.

-The Salige Fräulein are especially connected with flax culture, and Frau Hulda who is held to be their queen is sometimes said to taught humans the lore of growing, spinning, and weaving flax fibers.
+The Salige Fräulein are especially connected with flax culture, and Frau Hulda who is held to be their queen is said to have taught humans the lore of growing, spinning, and weaving flax fibers.

 Near a Salkhöhlen (cave), a Salk who sneaked in to sleep in the bed of peasant's wife but treated kindly (Note: The wife found her golden locks tumbled to the floor and lifted it back up on the bed without disturbing the sleeper.) bestowed upon the wife a filament of her hair to serve as an inexhaustible supply of thread on the spinning wheel.
 The wife spun the finest linen cloth (usually woven from flax) and made rich, so it was already fine time to quit when the wife spoke out her impatience one day, against the spirit's warning, causing the thread to run out.